rocobull/MutantGene/README.md

 ### STEP 2
-Step 2 deals with retrieving the GO IDs associated to each desired gene from the selected GOA file (Human GOA files can be found [here](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/HUMAN/))
+Step 2 deals with retrieving the GO IDs associated to each desired gene from the selected GOA file (Human GOA files can be found at ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/HUMAN/)

 ### STEP 3
 Step 3 deals with converting the collected GO IDs into their corresponding